korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_10_LambdaExpressionsAndFunctionalInterfaces/README.md

 This method is named transform, and takes first a Function with a String type, as an argument.
 And it returns an object.
-Let's use this, to test a method reference or two.
+Let's use this to test a method reference or two.
 First, I already have a **UnaryOperator** variable set up, which is a derivative of the Function interface.
 This means I can simply pass my variable _u1_